Feminism | Posted by Sarah M on 12/28/2010

 I’ve been moved to a new bass class, which is awesome because now I have Allison as my teacher!
 Allison was my drum teacher last year, and has been with the camp since the beginning, so we’re old pals.
 She moved to Boston a couple of years ago, but comes back every summer to participate.
 She’s a great musician and a really fun person to be around.
 Her passion for music and sharing knowledge is sincere, not over the top or grating.
 I’ve never met anyone who is so enthusiastic and so laid back at the same time, which creates the perfect learning environment.
 Playing drums is fun, but playing drums with Allison is brilliant!
 Learning bass just got a lot more interesting.

 Pop-Culture | Posted by Julie Z on 08/19/2009

 For one, I really like basking in human stupidity in order to feel better about myself, and youtube is a particularly excellent way to do this.

 But also, YouTube has launched careers.
 It has connected people to their favorite celebrities, proving that they are not in fact robots (for the most part).
 And, though this is the least utilized aspect of YouTube, it’s a way for aspiring artists to showcase their work, or to just have fun.

 Show Me The Money

 Let’s consider Fred.
 Lucas Cruikshank, who created the character of Fred Figglehorn, is going to be a sophomore this year.
-He also has a freakin empire because of this channel – a series of videos based on a 6-year-old with anger management …
+He also has a freakin empire because of this channel – a series of videos based on a 6-year-old …